redhat-nfvpe/rhel-local-mirrors/README.md

 ## Mirror creation

 This playbook can create mirrors based on the subscribed repos.
-It is based on the previously specified `rhn_repos` setting, to create a local copy of these repos on the system.
+It relies on a list of mirrors being defined, using the `mirrors` var:

-The following vars are set by default:
+mirrors:
+  - name: osp8.repo
+    folder: osp8_repo
+    items:
+      - repo_1
+      - repo_2

+It expects a list of repositories to be defined.
+Each of the repo items contains the following keywords:
+* name: Name of the repository to be created
-* repo_folder: The target folder where the repo will be created.
-By default it is `osp_repo`, creating the final repo in the /var/ftp/pub/osp_repo path
+* folder: The final folder that will be used for the creation.
+It will create the repository under `/var/ftp/pub/<<folder>>` path
-* repo_name: The name of the repo that will be created.
-By default it is `osp.repo`
+* items: List of RedHat repositories to be enabled.

+This format is useful when you need to define several mirrors on your system, for different versions.
+For example, you coud create a mirror for OSP8 and another for OSP10, just adding the needed items to the list of mirrors, specifying all the repositories needed for each version.

 To limit the playbook to just create the mirrors, please executed with:
 --tags create_miror